 Many comparison sites can help you see the differences between the levels of cover you will get, but it’s most important to look at the level of cover you will feel most comfortable with having while on holiday.

 There are some unexpected costs that could come up like Dynamic Currency Conversion fees.
 This is a fee that gets added to your bill when you pay by credit card, and the server converts the total back to your currency.

-If you’re abroad and you’re asked to pay in GBP, always ask to pay in the country’s currency to avoid the Dynamic Currency Conversion fee.
+If you’re abroad and you’re asked to pay in pounds sterling or GBP, always ask to pay in the country’s currency to avoid the Dynamic Currency Conversion fee.